cbnventures/ntfy-reverse-proxy/README.md

 To use this reverse proxy, here are some steps to follow:
 1. Run `npm install` inside the project directory.
-2. Rename the `wrangler-sample.toml` file to `wrangler.toml`.
+2. Rename the `wrangler-sample.toml` file to `wrangler-prod.toml`.
 3. Read these [instructions](#configuration) to customize the proxy.
 4. Run `npm run authorize` to authorize your Cloudflare connection.
-5. Finally, run `npm run deploy` to deploy your changes.
+5. Finally, run `npm run deploy-prod` to deploy your changes.

 ## Configuration
-Here is an example of how the `wrangler.toml` file for this reverse proxy should be configured:
+Here is an example of how the `wrangler-prod.toml` file for this reverse proxy should be configured:
 ```toml
 name = "ntfy-reverse-proxy"
 main = "src/index.ts"